bimpp/plan2d/README.md

 # Plan 2D

 This project is for plan in 2D.

-This is `header-only` project.
-It contains:
+And it is inspired by [IFC].

 ## Features